zhenging/pols202/notes/06/exam_2_civil_liberties.md

 9\.
 What are the rights of the accused?
 What specific rights do the Fourth and Fifth Amendments provide to those accused of crimes?
 To which does the exclusionary rule apply?
 What has the Court ruled on recently regarding the exclusionary rule, and what trend does this reflect?

 10\.
 States are beginning their own drone programs to keep an eye on citizens.
 How does this relate to federal protections, and what does this mean for civil liberties and federalism?
-What about private citizens’ use of drones?
+What about private citizens' use of drones?
 Does a private citizen have an expectation of privacy in his or her own backyard?

 11\.
 Where do you draw the line between protecting the community and protecting the rights of the individual?
 How do the controversial aspects of the U.S.A.
 Patriot Act in relation to individual liberties?
 Understand how the principles of community needs and desires clash with the rights of the individual.